Grammar Notes

 I am a competent native speaker who reads and writes a lot.

 Most of us already have a strong grasp of English grammar.
 Native speakers of any language know if a sentence is correctly formed by how it sounds.
-That is the first level of grammar—being able to form sentences that sound right to other native speakers.
-And just about all of us do that.
+That is the first level of grammar awareness: being able to form sentences that sound right to other native speakers.
+Any native speaker over the age of five does this effortlessly.

-But by and large, if a person reads and writes, speaks and listens, a native speaker will learn 90% of the grammar patterns that he or she needs to function successfully as both a writer and speaker.
+By and large, if a person reads and writes, speaks and listens, a native speaker will learn 95% of the grammar patterns that they need to function successfully as both a writer and speaker.

-So what about that niggly ten percent?
-Should we work on grammar and punctuation every single year of school, cycling through the same terms and constructions, beating terms into hormonally resistant brains, when native speakers don’t really grasp the meaning of “adverbial clauses,” but use them successfully whenever they chat for sixteen hours on the phone, never taking a single breath, feet flopped over the sides of the “good chairs” in the living room, reminding me when I get a call that they are “on the other line.
+So what about that five percent?
+Should we work on grammar and punctuation every single year of school, cycling through the same terms and constructions, beating those terms into hormonally resistant brains, when native speakers don’t really grasp the meaning of “adverbial clauses,” but use them successfully whenever they chat for sixteen hours on the phone, never taking a single breath, feet flopped over the sides of the “good chairs” in the living room, reminding me when I get a call that they are “…on the other line.
 Can you make it short, please?”
-(Yes, we need a second line in our teenager-dominated house…)

 I say “Stop the madness!”
 (And give me the phone…)

-I have a few tips for how to handle that ten percent of grammar we misuse:
+I have a few tips for how to handle that five percent of grammar we misuse:

 Seriously.
 We all do.
 Editors have more grammar references than anyone.
 Whenever I am confused or uncertain, I pop open Nitty Gritty Grammar or Woe is I and double check.
 Grammar check on the computer is marvelous for at least making you rethink your choice.
 Sometimes grammar check is wrong… and you know how you know?
 It sounds wrong to you.
 That’s how it works.